awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ### Create the service classes

-The service classes contain Java application logic that uses AWS services.
+The service classes contain Java application logic that invokes AWS services.
 In this section, you create these classes:

 + **DynamoDBService** - Uses the DynamoDB Java V2 API to interact with the **Work** table.
 + **Work** - Is used by the Enhanced DynamoDB client object.